-Last Updated 08/09/2021
+Last Updated 05/05/2023

 Weeks are from Monday through Monday for the purposes of this class.
 All work in lesson modules is due on Mondays at 12:00 p.m./noon CST at the end of the week the module is assigned for, unless otherwise noted.
+Assignments with hard due dates (i.e. dates by which work must be turned in) are bolded and italicized.